 The internal conversation where you ask yourself if half the negative scenarios you have stirred in the pot in the past have even come to pass is a good start.
 The realization that they haven’t will be a momentous epiphany.
 Then, if all that you have to handle in the day ahead of you has you immobilized, start with the smallest step first.
 Part of your anxiety, in fact, ALL of your anxiety stems from the root of the false notion that you control all the outcomes.
 It is a lie.
 There is a center of the universe but you ain’t it!
 What isn’t handled perfectly will not always fall to pieces.
 Release the vision of a quest for a perfect outcome.
 The outcome occurs in a future that contains circumstances and people that you do not, nor ever did, control.

 Stop thinking about how to begin the perfect first step and get up.
 Show up for your life, remembering that if any part of it goes to hell, you can start your day over at any time.
 That is the only thing that is up to you.

 Your inner mind movies must change in order for your perception of your external reality to change, not the other way around.
 You must be patient with yourself.
 Being nice to your mind takes practice.
 Meditation isn’t about being in denial about the daily unfairness or toxic situations you experience.
-Meditation is a solution to feeling balanced in your thought, no longer a teeter totter puppet where its next movement is ran by a negative force.
+Meditation is a solution to feeling balanced in your thoughts, no longer a teeter-totter puppet whose next movement is run by a negative force.
 If all humans had a serene mind 24/7, meditation wouldn’t need to exist.
 You aren’t alone in struggling to sit still and not avoid your thoughts.
 When you realize that you are being the self-defeating mindfull chatterbox and instead start being spiritually present, you can rest well at night knowing that being mindful becomes a good thing through meditation.

 Stop being mindfull and start being mindful.